platinasystems/goes/docs/examples/docker/quagga-ospf/README.md

 $ docker ps -a
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```
 Previously the docker_move.sh script was used to move a single interface into a container.
-There is another script called updown.sh which calls docker_move.sh with the specific parameters to match the network diagram above.
-For the next example docker-compose will be used to start the 4 router containers and then updown.sh will be run to move/configure all the interfaces.
+There is another script called updown.sh which calls docker_move.sh with the specific parameters to match the network diagram above and it will call docker-compose to start/stop the containers.
 ```
-$ docker-compose up -d
+$ sudo ./updown.sh up
 Creating network "docker_default" with the default driver Creating R2 ...
 Creating R1 ...